UofT-DSI/team_project/02_activities/team_project.md

   * How did you overcome those challenges?
   * If you had more time, what would you add?
   * What strengths do you bring to a team environment?

-> 🚨 Note: There are no hard requirements for the end of the Team Project 1 module, and nothing will be assessed at this stage.
-However, keep in mind that the work you do in Team Project 1 should set you up for success in Team Project 2, where the final requirements will be assessed.
-Use the time in Team Project 1 wisely to plan and prepare for the milestones you’ll need to achieve in Team Project 2.

 ---
 ## Project Folder Structure